ovrdoz/repoear-chart/README.md

 # Repoear Helm Chart

-This Helm chart is a lightweight way to configure and run our official [Repoear Docker image][].
+This Helm chart is a lightweight way to configure and run our [Repoear Docker image][] the simple way to make gitops.

 - [Requirements](#requirements)
 - [Installing](#installing)